zchee/kubernetes-docs/docs/admin/kubeadm_alpha_phase_certs_etcd-ca.md

-Generates a self-signed CA to provision identities for etcd
+Generates the self-signed CA to provision identities for etcd

 ### Synopsis

-Generates the self-signed etcd certificate authority and related key and saves them into etcd/ca.crt and etcd/ca.key files.
+Generates the self-signed CA to provision identities for etcd, and saves them into etcd/ca.cert and etcd/ca.key files.

 If both files already exist, kubeadm skips the generation step and existing files will be used.